 Winning a Petition for a Writ of Habeas Corpus

-Caitlin Dukes and Aaron Spolin have filed numerous Writ Petitions in both state and federal court.
+Experienced habeas corpus attorneys have filed numerous Writ Petitions in both state and federal court.
+See our Recommended Lawyers page for attorneys SPCRC suggests for these cases.

-Former prosecutor and award-winning criminal appeals attorney Aaron Spolin is dedicated to standing up for the rights of inmates who are wrongfully or excessively imprisoned.
-While prior success does not guarantee future success, at Spolin & Dukes, we aggressively fights for our clients by using the following steps in Habeas Corpus cases:
+Experienced habeas corpus attorneys are dedicated to standing up for the rights of inmates who are wrongfully or excessively imprisoned.
+The best habeas attorneys aggressively fight for their clients by using the following steps in Habeas Corpus cases:

 What Is a Writ of Habeas Corpus?